 Know the Laws: Rhode Island

-A workplace restraining order could prohibit “further unlawful acts” by the abuser at the worksite.** See How can a workplace violence restraining order help me? for more information about the protections that this order can offer.
+A workplace violence restraining order could prohibit “further unlawful acts” by the abuser at the worksite.** See How can a workplace violence restraining order help me? for more information about the protections that this order can offer.

 * RI Gen. Laws § 28-52-2(a)

-A workplace restraining order could order the defendant:
+A workplace violence restraining order could order the defendant:

 * RI Gen. Laws § 28-52-2(b)

-You can also visit our Staying Safe page for ways to increase your safety.
+You can visit our Staying Safe page for ways to increase your safety.
 If you are being stalked or harassed, you can visit our Stalking/Cyberstalking page for more information.
-You can also visit the Stalking Resource Center website for more information on stalking and harassment laws, as well safety planning information.
-Aside from physical abuse and stalking, if you are being mentally or emotionally abused, please contact a domestic violence organization in your area that is listed on our RI State and Local Programs.
+You can also visit the Stalking Resource Center website for more information on stalking and harassment laws.
+Aside from physical abuse and stalking, if you are being mentally or emotionally abused, you can contact a domestic violence organization in your area that is listed on our RI State and Local Programs.
 They may be able to help you figure out your options and offer you support.
 You may also qualify for a domestic violence restraining order, depending on your relationship to the abuser and the type of abuse you are suffering.